SixSq/old.sixsq.github.com/_posts/2012-01-01-product-d-slipstream.md

 Developed by SixSq, SlipStream™ is a multi-cloud coordinated provisioning and image factory engine.
 In other words, it is an engineering Platform as a Service (PaaS) solution to support production deployment in the cloud, as well as development, testing, certification and deployment processes into Infrastructure as a Service (IaaS) cloud environments.

+**Try our new [SlipStream™ hosted service](https://slipstream.sixsq.com) and experience real application deployment automation.**

-**The core of SlipStream™, as well as several connectors, are released under the Apache 2.0 license**.
+The core of SlipStream™, as well as several connectors, are released under the open source Apache 2.0 license.

 Main Features
 =====